vega/altair/doc/user_guide/marks/geoshape.rst

 ~~~~~~~~~~
 Altair expressions can be used within a geographical visualization.
 The following example
 visualize earthquakes on the globe using an ``orthographic`` projection.
 Where we can rotate
 the earth on a single-axis. (``rotate0``).
-The utility function :func:sphere is adopted to
+The utility function :func:`sphere` is adopted to
 get a disk of the earth as background.
+The GeoDataFrame with the earthquakes has an ``XYZ``` point geometry, where each coordinate represent ``lon``, ``lat`` and ``depth`` respectively.
+We use here an elegant way to access the nested point coordinates from the geometry column directly to draw circles.
+Using this approach we do not need to assign them to three separate columns first.

 .. altair-plot::